Gyanendra Shah: Succession

 Gyanendra again assumed the throne after many other royal family members, including King Birendra, were assassinated on 1 June 2001 by Gyanendra's nephew Crown Prince Dipendra, who was titular king for a brief period before succumbing to a self-inflicted gunshot wound.
 These events and the ensuing investigation proved very controversial.
-A two-man investigation team appointed by Gyanendra and made up of Keshav Prasad Upadhaya, then-Supreme Court Chief Justice, and Taranath Ranabhat, then-Speaker of the House of Representatives, carried out a week-long investigation.
+A two-man investigation team appointed by Gyanendra and made up of Keshav Prasad Upadhyaya, then Chief Justice of the Supreme Court of Nepal, and Taranath Ranabhat, then-Speaker of the House of Representatives, carried out a week-long investigation.
 After interviewing more than 100 people—including eyewitnesses, palace officials, guards, and staff—they concluded that Dipendra had indeed carried out the massacre, but they drew no further conclusions.
 As his nephew lay in a coma, Prince Gyanendra was named regent; but after King Dipendra's death on 4 June 2001, Gyanendra resumed the throne.